 Roll-overs are often deadly for any unrestrained occupants in the vehicle.
 When a vehicle rolls over multiple times, the people inside it are subject to a strong centrifugal force pulling them towards the outside of the vehicle.
 In this situation, anybody not wearing a seat belt is likely to be thrown from the car.

 Single-vehicle collisions happen when a moving car collides with a stationary object.
 As incidences of hazardous objects being in the roadway itself are relatively rare, single-vehicle collisions usually occur when the driver has lost control of the vehicle and left the roadway.
-The object they hit may be a tree, a lamp post, a building, a bus shelter or if the occupants are fortunate, something softer like bushes or a sand bank.
+The object they hit may be a tree, a lamppost, a building, a bus shelter or if the occupants are fortunate, something softer like bushes or a sandbank.

 Single-vehicle collisions are usually caused by unfit or irresponsible drivers.
 Most of the time, the driver is either distracted, drunk, asleep or impaired in some other way which renders them unsafe to drive.
 For this reason, single-vehicle off-road collisions are often fatal for the people involved.
 The fact that single-vehicle collisions are generally caused by driver-error makes them very easy to avoid.
-If you pay attention to the road, drive at a speed which is safe for current conditions and stay in your lane, you should be safe from single-vehicle collisions.
+If you pay attention to the road, drive at a speed that is safe for current conditions and stay in your lane, you should be safe from single-vehicle collisions.